 No matter which route you pick, be sure to weigh all your options before purchasing to determine the best value for your individual schedule and needs.

-From the mainland US and Canada, some of the full-service carriers that fly to Hawaii are: Air Canada, Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, United Airlines, and WestJet.
+From the mainland US, some of the full-service carriers that fly to Hawaii are: Air Canada, Alaska Airlines, American Airlines, Delta Air Lines, Hawaiian Airlines, United Airlines, and WestJet.